Create a social app to log runs with running buddies

 Next, let's define our workflows — we'll have two of them.
 Don't worry about functions yet; we'll get to those next.
 For now, you can just import and call them as shown in our workflows.

-For our first workflow, we need three steps:
+For our first workflow, we need three steps to accomplish the following:

-1. Allow a runner on our team to log their run information.
-The built-in function OpenForm is used to collect data.
+1. Allow a runner on our team to log their run details.
+The Slack function OpenForm is used to collect data.

-2. Save that information to the datastore we defined earlier.
+2. Save those details to the datastore we defined earlier.

 3. Post a message of encouragement to the runner.
-Every runner loves support from the crowd!
+Every runner loves a good cheering section!

 Let's create a workflows folder and add a file called log_run_workflow.ts with the following workflow definition: